What is dry fire?

 - No interruptions!
 Turn the ringer off the phone and make sure the front door is locked and bolted.
-You don’t want any interruptions.
-If you are interrupted, start this ritual over from the very beginning, at step #1.
+You don’t want any interruptions while you dry fire.
+If you are interrupted, start this ritual over from the very beginning.
 Don’t just pick up where you think you left off.

 - Check that the gun is unloaded.
 Check by both sight (looking in) and feel.
 Lock it open, then run the end of your pinky into the empty chamber to be sure there’s a hole there.
+Put your finger into the magazine well to be sure the magazine isn’t there.
+Look at the chamber and at the empty magazine well.
 If you have a revolver, run your finger across the opening to each chamber in the cylinder.
 Count the empty holes to be sure you touched them all.